New Lynn's heritage-listed St Andrews Sunday School Hall to be demolished

 "I just don't think it is right."

-The Herald has reached out to the current owner for comment but has not received a reply.
+The Herald has sought comment from the current owner but has not received a reply.